- What is this report about?

 Monetization: About 75% of revenue comes from display ads via Ezoic.
 The rest is a combination of Amazon and Booking.com affiliation fees.

 The blog currently has a total of 248 posts.
-We haven’t added any content since July.
+We haven’t added any content in July.

 The Automotive Blog